AI-lex/prognos/README.md

 # prognos
-a test project to getting warm with time series predictions
+a test project to get warm with time series predictions and finance data